 Read this document to prepare for production when self-hosting Ory Hydra.

-Feel free to open a pull request when you have an idea how to improve this documentation.
+Feel free to open an issue or pull request when you have an idea how to improve this documentation.

 Read more about deployment fundamentals and requirements for Ory.